 Does this mean that sellers should stop sending newsletters and email campaigns?
 No, those are fine as long as the content is relevant to the decision makers.
 The real message here is that personalized communications build RELATIONSHIPS that lead to meetings.
 Non-personalized communications build awareness, which doesn’t necessarily lead to meetings.
 Think how sad you’d be if your email campaign created the awareness that enabled your competitor to win the meeting because he/she connected personally.

-Customizing is time consuming but the results are worth it.
-Here are three steps to the ART of personalizing your approach:
+Personalizing is time consuming but the results are worth it.
+Here are three steps to the A.R.T.
+Method™ of personalizing your approach:

-ANSWER.
-Who are you?
-What do you do?
+1. ANSWER.
 Why does what you do matter, really matter to the decision maker?
-Answering the first two questions should be easy.
-Nailing the response to the third is the ticket to engaging prospects and getting doors open.
-Few sellers take the extra time to think about and articulate the response to the 3rd question.
+Why would meeting you be the best decision this decision maker makes all week?
+Nailing the responses to the these questions is the ticket to engaging prospects and getting doors open.
+Few sellers take the extra time to think about and articulate their responses to the these questions.
 Those who do this well, win meetings.
+The seller with the best words wins.

-RESEARCH.
-A great place to find the “why does it matter?” answer is right in your browser.
+2. RESEARCH.
+A great place to find the “why it matters” answer is right in your browser.
 Search the individuals and their companies.
-Look for recent press releases, quarterly reports, news articles, LinkedIn profiles/announcements to find the most compelling angle to customize your message.
+Look for recent press releases, quarterly reports, news articles, LinkedIn profiles/announcements to find the most compelling angle to personalize your message.
+When it comes to research it is not about the “persona” it is about the person.

-TAILOR.
-Take the angle you just uncovered and use it to wrap “who you are” around “why it’s important” for your prospect to meet you.
+3. TAILOR.
+Take the angle you just uncovered and use it to wrap “why it matters” around “why the meeting would be of such value” for the decision maker.

 Practice your delivery until it doesn’t sound rehearsed.
 If you’re sending an email, proof it three times to be sure it is error free.